-Effective for the 2023 - 2024 school year, all students working toward a B.C.
+Effective July 1, 2023, all students working toward a B.C.
 Certificate of Graduation must successfully complete at least 4 credits in Indigenous-focused coursework.
 There is no change to the total number of credits required to graduate, which remains at 80.